MDOT Public Information Act (PIA)

 Who should I contact for information?

-You may contact the appropriate MDOT PIA Representatives by mail, by phone, or via email.
-We encourage all requesters to use the online PIA forms.
+For cost efficiency , we strongly encourage you to use the online PIA request forms.
 For requests to all MDOT business units except for the MVA, use the MDOT PIA Online Request Form, which will allow you to submit your request electronically.

-If you are requesting records from the MVA, you are required to complete the MVA Online PIA Request Form, which you may obtain and complete electronically or by contacting the MVA PIA Representative for a copy.
+If you are requesting records from the MVA, you are required to complete the MVA Online PIA Request Form, which you may obtain and complete electronically or by contacting the MVA PIA Representative, listed below, for a copy.
 All MVA PIA Request Forms must be signed by the applicant and submitted by fax, email, or U.S. mail to the MVA PIA Representative.

 7201 Corporate Center Drive